siqixu/MRCIP/README.md

 ```
 ## Reference
 1. Xu S, Fung WK and Liu Z. MRCIP: A robust Mendelian randomization method accounting for correlated and idiosyncratic pleiotropy.
-Briefings in bioinformatics.
+Briefings in Bioinformatics.
 2021.